On the derivation of exact eigenstates of the generalized squeezing operator: Abstract

 \section{Abstract}

-We explicitly construct the states that are invariant under the action of the generalized squeezing operator $\exp{(z{a^{\dagger}}^k-z^*a^k)}$ with integer $k \geq 3$.
-There are $k$ such states for a given value of $k$.
-We show that in the number representation the states behave as $n^{-k/4}$ for large $n$'s.
-This implies that that for any $k\geq3$ the states are normalizable.
-However, for a given $k$ the expectation values of operators of the form $(a^{\dagger} a)^j$ diverge for the integer $j\geq (k/2-1)$.
+We construct the states that are invariant under the action of the generalized squeezing operator $\exp{(z{a^{\dagger k}}-z^*a^k)}$ for arbitrary positive integer $k$.
+The states are given explicitly in the number representation.
+We find that for a given value of $k$ there are $k$ such states.
+We show that the states behave as $n^{-k/4}$ when occupation number $n\to\infty$.
+This implies that for any $k\geq3$ the states are normalizable.
+For a given $k$, the expectation values of operators of the form $(a^{\dagger} a)^j$ are finite for positive integer $j < (k/2-1)$ but diverge for integer $j\geq (k/2-1)$.
 For $k=3$ we also give an explicit form of these states in the momentum representation in terms of Bessel functions.